FishWash/pointer-mace/README.md

 # Pointer Mace

 ### Intro
-Hero, the evil army of shapes is attacking!
-They want to eat your MEAT!
-Protect it at ALL COSTS!
+Hero, the evil army of shapes attacketh!
+They wish to eat thy MEAT!
+Thou must protect it at ALL COSTS!
-Here, take this mace,
+Wield your mace to fend them off!

 ### Controls
 Mouse: Control mace